PagerDuty/incident-response-docs/docs/training/glossary.md

 Ever wonder what all of those strange words you sometimes see in our documentation mean?
 This page is here to help.

 ### Incident Commander / IC
-The incident commander is the person responsible for bringing any major incident to resolution.
+The Incident Commander is the person responsible for bringing any major incident to resolution.
 They are the highest ranking individual on any major incident call, regardless of their day-to-day rank.
-Their decisions made as commander are final.
+Their decisions made as Incident Commander are final.
 [More info](../before/different_roles.md).

 ### Deputy
 Typically the backup IC.
 The deputy's job is to support the IC during the call, providing them with any help they need.
 [More info](../before/different_roles.md).

 ### Scribe
-The scribe's job is to keep a log of all activities performed during the call in a written chat log on Slack.
+The Scribe's job is to keep a log of all activities performed during the call in a written chat log on Slack.
 [More info](../before/different_roles.md).

 ### Resolver
 A person on the incident call who is able to help resolve issues within a particular system.
 Also referred to as an SME (see below).
 [More info](../before/different_roles.md).